oslabs-beta/franzView/README.md

 git clone https://github.com/oslabs-beta/franz
 ```

-2. Create a `.env` file using the template in the `.env.template` file to set the environment variables\*.
+2. Create a `.env` file using the template in the `.env.template` file to set the environment variables.
 3. In the FranzView root directory to install all dependencies:

 ```